-Slip and fall compensation: who’s responsible for autumn leaves?
+Slip and fall compensation: who is responsible for autumn leaves?

 You can tell the seasons are changing and summer is no longer with us when stories about slip and fall accidents due to the weather traipse into your news feed.

-Throughout autumn and winter, wet leaves are the cause of many accidents.
-When left to pile up beneath the elements they form a slippery surface that also conceals any potentially hazardous defects to the ground beneath, such as loose cobbles, pot holes or cracks in the pavement.
+Summer is a distant memory as throughout autumn and winter, fallen leaves become the cause of many accidents.
+When left to pile up beneath the elements, wet leaves form a slippery surface that also conceals any potentially hazardous defects to the ground beneath, such as loose cobbles, pot holes or cracks in the pavement.

 As it is nature, and to be expected for the leaves to fall come autumn and winter, many people are injured in a public place due to a slip and fall on wet leaves but are unaware that they can claim compensation.